TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 More SRS documentation: chapter for req worked on. need to check up on updating this.
 I might need to ask about what requirements are in our project scope or what was in previous project scopes.

+October 29, 2024

+The team met up and uploaded the SRS clearing a few questions in class.

+October 31, 2024